-The best way to get to the Islamic Museum is by taking a cab.
+The best way to get to the Islamic Museum is by taking a taxi or Grab.

 The nearest RapidKL LRT train Station is the Pasar Seni station, but walking from the station to this museum is difficult due to metal barriers along roads.